Frequently Asked Questions

 - Are your covers lined?

-- We would not sell you a Canopy Cover that is unlined.
-Our prices for our Canopy Covers, all listed on our website, include a cover that is custom-fit, that accommodates for all antennae, aerials and protrusions, and that is lined 100% with a soft and smooth microfiber lining that will not scratch your glass or paint.
+- We would not sell you a Standard Canopy Cover that is unlined.
+The prices for our Canopy Covers, all listed on our website, include a cover that is custom-fit, that accommodates for all antennae, aerials and protrusions, lined 100% with a soft and smooth microfiber lining that will not scratch your glass or paint.

-In some instances, like Wing, Tail and Empennage surfaces, it is unnecessary to line the covers.
-This is for two reasons: 1) Our covers are very form-fitting and will not chafe these surfaces, 2) These are large covers and we save nearly half the bulk and weight by not lining these covers, and 3) These covers do not touch Plexiglas surfaces, which require a microfiber lining.
+In some instances like Wing, Tail and Empennage surfaces, it is unnecessary to line the covers.
+Our covers are very form-fitting and will not chafe these surfaces.
+These are large covers and we save nearly half the bulk and weight by not lining these covers.
+Also, these covers do not touch Plexiglas surfaces, which require a microfiber lining.

 - Will your cover scratch my glass or the surface of my plane?